asousa-feup/Dupl_Handl/README.md

 # Dupl_Handl
+Programmed by asousa@fe.up.pt in a hurry to fix backup mess

+Main Features:
  - GUI in python that helps merge two directories;
- - files with same names are compared;
+ - Files with same names are compared (size, creation and alteration date_time);
-- suggestions are given;
+ - Suggestions are given as to how to fix (keep newest file);
-- copying and deleting is made easy (cell and context menu);
+ - Copying and deleting is made easy (cell and context menu);
+ - Copy and delte are not verified but O.S. errors are shown
-- optionally uses windows long filenames
+ - Optionally uses windows long filenames by prefixing with "\\?\"
  - May be used as an ttk example

-asousa@fe.up.pt
+ - Most likely is totally cross platform but not tested
+ - Tested only in windows 11

 # MIT License